sipper69/Control3/README.md

 With Control3 you can use any MS2130 based video capture cable, they are blazing fast even over USB2.0, and supports Audio as well!
 For remote Mouse/Keyboard the CH9329 USB module in combination with a CH340 USB Serial module will do the job.
-Prefab cables of this combination are available (eBay CH9329/CH340 KVM USB Cable).
+Prefab cables of this combination are available (eBay: CH9329/CH340 KVM USB Cable, Ali: ch9329+ch340uart) or solder it yourself.

 I'm not a professional dev, but gave it a shot.
 Built a C# .NET 6 application to support the cables for remote control on my devices.